Bijective solutions to the Pentagon Equation: Set-theoretic bijective solutions to the Pentagon Equation

 where the last equality holds because $\theta_{x\bar{a}}(e)\in E(S)$ and so it is a right identity.
 It follows that $\bar{a}\in H_e$, so $H_e$ is a subgroup of $G_e$.
 The assertion follows from Lemma~\ref{lem:ker}. \end{proof} \end{lem}

-The next result will be crucial for our approach.
-It is also a clear indication that group theoretical methods must naturally appear when dealing with finite bijective solutions to the PE.
+We are now ready to derive a key structural result that will clearly indicate that group theoretical methods must naturally appear when dealing with finite bijective solutions to the PE.

 \begin{pro} If $(S,s)$ is a finite bijective solution to the PE, then $\theta_{x}$ is bijective for every $x\in S$. \end{pro}